karsumit94/andrewholsted.github.io/_posts/2013-03-15-Dev-Bootcamp-Interview.md

 A few minutes later, the call came in.
 I accepted, and the Skype app instantly crashed.
 Wtf, really?
 I opened it back up and found a message from Karim.

 "Are you there?"
-Strike 1.

 I told him I was having some internet problems and I was on my phone.
 He replied, asking me to give him a call on his number.
 I tried calling his number from Skype, but I needed to have Skype credits.
 No time to add them and making a 15-20 minute regular long distance call to SF isn't cheap.
 I resorted to calling him from Google Talk.
 Two rings and he answered.
 A glimmer of hope.
 I finished my first sentence when he replied

 "Sorry, Andrew.
 I can barely hear you."
-Strike 2.

 I asked him if we could give Skype another shot.
 A last and desperate attempt.
 We got connected.
 I could hear him on the other end.
 Another glimmer of hope.

 "Hello?
 Andrew?
 You there?"
 But he couldn't see or hear me.
-Strike 3.
 Game over.

 He sent me a nice message suggesting we reschedule for another day.
 I apologized for wasting his time and he sent back a reassuring message that everything was ok.
 At that point there was nothing more I could do.

 As you might surmise, my internet connection came back to life 5 minutes after we decided to reschedule.
 Go figure.
 Sometimes these things just happen.
-I've rescheduled the interview for the first available spot, April 5th.
-I also purchased plenty of Skype credits to call him, should things go awry again.
+I've rescheduled the interview for April 5th.
+I've also purchased plenty of Skype credits to call him, should things go haywire again.

-Hopefully next time things will go as planned.
 I'll let you know how it turns out.

 [1]: http://en.wikipedia.org/wiki/Murphy%27s_Law "Murphy's Law"